St John Yacht Charters

 St. John is part of the US Virgin Islands and a popular destination for yacht charters.
 Charter guests enjoy visiting St. John for its natural wonders, including 35+ beaches and a national park.

-Present day St. John is known as the “Beverly Hills” of the Caribbean, an exclusive island destination with breathtaking beaches, lush coastal land and world-famous coral reefs.
+Present-day St. John is known as the “Beverly Hills” of the Caribbean, an exclusive yacht charter destination with breathtaking beaches, lush coastal land, and world-famous coral reefs.
 Much of St. John’s natural wonders are preserved in a vast National Park that covers two-thirds of the island.
-Spas, hiking, water sports and shopping are just some of the activities that make St. John a wonderful addition to your Virgin Islands yacht charter itinerary.
+Spas, hiking, water sports, and shopping are just some of the activities that make St. John a wonderful addition to your Virgin Islands yacht charter itinerary.

-Things to See and Do on St. John
+St John Yacht Charters – Things to See and Do

 Virgin Islands National Park